jecaro/jeancharles.quillet/pages/cv.md

 title: CV
 toc: include
-lastmod: 2023-06-02
+lastmod: 2023-10-24

 ---

 # Summary

 I am a software developer with a large experience in very diverse fields.
-I have worked as a backend developer, have wrote desktop applications, simulation software as well as network servers.
+I have worked as a backend developer, have written desktop applications, simulation software as well as network servers.

-I have had the chance to work with low level object-oriented programming such as C++ which I have used professionally for more than ten years, and also with very high level functional programming languages such as Haskell.
-These different approaches give me a good comprehension of the mechanisms at work in software development, always driven by the goal of developing correct, safe and robust software.
+I have had the chance to work with low-level object-oriented programming such as C++ which I have used professionally for more than ten years, and also with very high-level functional programming languages such as Haskell.
+These different approaches give me a good comprehension of the mechanisms at work in software development, always driven by the goal of developing correct, safe, and robust software.

 My CV is also available in pdf in [english](https://github.com/jecaro/cv/raw/master/resume-en/jeancharles.quillet-en.pdf)